danielpizarrotadres/how-linux-works/README.md

   A path not beginning with / is called a relative path.
 Most of the time, you will work with relative pathnames, because you will already be in the directory you need to be in our somewhere close by.

   ![image](https://github.com/danielpizarrotadres/how-linux-works/assets/118082275/18bd2727-d628-45b5-adc7-e158650e4653)

+    - [ ] 2.4.4 Shell Globbing (Wildcards)
+        - The shell can match simple patterns to file and directory names, a process known as globbing.
+This is similar to the concept of wildcards in other systems.
+The simplest of these is the glob character * which tells the shell to match any number or arbitrary characters.
+For example, the following command prints a list of files in the current directory:

+                        $ echo *